-Skate on Kelley’s Bathtub – one of the family oriented outdoorsy things to do in Hinton
+3. Skate on Kelley’s Bathtub – a fun, family-oriented outdoorsy thing to do in Hinton

 In front of the Visitor Centre, go skating on a cleared patch of ice on Kelley’s Bathtub.
 There are shovels around if you’re feeling inclined to remove more snow.
 Access to all trails in the park outside of the Hinton Nordic Centre is free.

-Hike up the Athabasca Lookout Trail – one of the top things to do in Hinton Alberta
+4. Hike up the Athabasca Lookout Trail just outside of Hinton

 So despite being chilled from skiing we followed their advice and we were both happy we did.
 The views are exceptional at the top.
 It took us less than 20 minutes to get up and about 10 minutes to get back down to the parking lot.